- 01 Aug 2020

 We’ve been busy working to ensure we’re up-to-date with the revised PACES 2020 exam format.

-As you will know, MRCP(UK) have recently reconfigured the format of the MRCP 2 PACES exam.
-We’re filming 52 brand new cases which will be released in September, in time for you to prepare for the first round of the new exams (the third sitting of 2020).
+We’re filming 52 brand new cases which will be released in time for you to prepare for the first round of the new exams (now anticipated in 2022).

 These new cases will ensure that you have access to videos for all 5 stations which will closely reflect the new exam format.

 For the adapted Station 5, now known as the Clinical Consultation station, we’re producing 26 brand new cases.

 Six of those have already been filmed, including: